Jana-Marie/IBM-dials-retrofit/README.md

 # IBM-dials-retrofit

-This repo contains the firmware and hardware instructions to retrofit your *IBM Dials* with a full-speed USB interface, cabable of CDC, MIDI and HID.
+This repo contains the firmware and hardware instructions to retrofit your *IBM Dials* with a full-speed USB interface, capable of CDC, MIDI and HID.
 The mod uses an OtterPill, a STM32F072 devboard featuring USB-PD.
 This feature however is not needed and the PD-phy should be replaced with two 5.1k-ohm resistors.
 Additionally an IBM Dials and a 3D printed Otter-Pill mount is needed.

 The firmware on the OtterPill can be customized and used for a variety of applications, e.g. [KiCAD](https://twitter.com/JanHenrikH/status/1245113168621449217).